NoelVincent/Terraform-VPC/README.md

 # Creating a VPC using Terraform
+Here, I am creating a VPC with 6 subnets(3 public and 3 private) along with an Internet Gateway, a NAT Gateway and 2 Route Tables(1 public and 1 private).
+Also, a Bastion server(having only SSH access), a webserver(HTTP and HTTPS port enabled and also SSH access from the bastion server) and a database server(with 3306 port and SSH access from bastion server)

+## Terraform
 Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files. https://www.terraform.io/